Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### Feature updates for Asset Catalog

-* **Asset sharing** - The Catalog Manager and Developer can share assets with read only access to any team or all teams in the organziation.
+* **Asset sharing** - The Catalog Manager and Developer can share assets with read-only access to any team or all teams in the organziation.

 #### Bug fixes for Asset Catalog